-We are continuing to hire positions to support our on-going work in Ghana and Kenya.
+We are continuing to hire positions to support our on-going work in Ghana, Kenya, Nigeria, and Sierra Leone.
 These positions will be critical in helping us execute our vision of improving infrastructure around the world.
 Please reach out to our team if you want to join us!

 CEO & Founder

 Noah loves tech designed to inform policy decisions, monitor the longterm impact of those decisions, and hold underperforming systems and stakeholders accountable.
 Here he can be seen leftmost, deploying PowerWatch in Accra with Pat, Josh, and Kwame.

 He started working on the ideas behind nLine 8 years ago during his PhD in Electrical Engineering at the University of California, Berkeley.
 He has spoken in India, Ghana, Kenya, and the United States on issues related to energy monitoring, and most recently, based on his work developing the technology underpinning nLine, was the recipient of the Sevin Rosen Funds Award for Innovation, given by UC Berkeley EECS based on outstanding technical achievement in Computer Sciences or Electrical Engineering research.

 Josh is passionate about architecting systems that make data and the sensors that collect that data more accessible to non-experts.
 He joined Noah three years ago to help build early versions of what are now nLine's core technologies, and has since focused on ensuring nLine's technology and technical culture will lead to on-the-ground improvements for everyday users of the critical infrastructure we monitor.